 Planning for Healthy Travel: Responsibilities & Resources

 International travel encompasses a wide array of activities, including business travel, sightseeing, adventure travel, international adoption, and visiting friends and relatives.
-The process of planning these trips involves a relationship between the traveler, the clinicians, and the travel and tourism industry.
-This section outlines how these groups can work together so that travel may be safer, healthier, and more enjoyable.
+The process of planning these trips involves relationships between the traveler, the clinicians, and the travel and tourism industry.
+This section outlines how these groups can work together to make travel safer, healthier, and more enjoyable.

 RESPONSIBILITIES OF THE TRAVELER

 Travelers need to understand the health risks that traveling internationally may pose and be actively involved in preparing for healthy travel.
 Unfortunately, studies have shown that most travelers from the United States and other countries do not seek pre-travel health advice.

 Travelers should find out as many details as possible about their travel destinations, modes of travel, lodging, food, and activities during their trip.
 These details help the travel health provider tailor his or her advice in regard to immunizations, prophylaxis, and other health advice.
 Travelers can visit the CDC Travelers’ Health website (www.cdc.gov/travel) for the latest health information for international destinations, which includes disease outbreaks, natural disasters, and other events with health-related concerns.